 People have been expatriating to warm locations since the beginning of time, long before the word “expat” became a buzz word, and Mexico is no exception.
 In this blog post, I’ll tell you everything you need to know about moving to Mexico temporarily.
-It’s chock-full of helpful tips, including a pre-departure checklist before you leave your home country, a packing list for the essential items you’ll need to bring with you when you move to Mexico, and a guide on which part of Mexico to live in.
+It’s chock-full of helpful tips, including a pre-departure checklist before you leave your home country, a packing list for the essential items you’ll need to bring with you when you move to Mexico, and a guide to which part of Mexico to live in.

 I’d also like to make it clear that I do not claim to be an expert on living in Mexico.
 Even though we have lived in the country for six months cumulatively, I usually write these “what it’s really like to live in….” articles when I’ve lived somewhere for 5 years or longer (see my articles on What It’s Really Like to Live in Hawaii, and What It’s Really Like to Live in Seattle.)

 My goal with this blog post was to take all the questions that we had prior to moving and answer them to the best of my knowledge based on what we learned, in hopes that it may help some of you as a resource!
 Also, if you’ll be visiting Mexico, be sure to check out my Ultimate Guide to Visiting Mexico – Everything You Need to Know About Traveling To Mexico.

 Here are the topics I’ll be covering in this post: